-- School Performance Index (SPI) progress changes from baseline in student achievement on Connecticut's standardized assessments.
-PLEASE NOTE: SPI calculations may not be available for the 2015-16 school year due - PLEASE NOTE: SPI calculations may not be available for the 2015-16 school year due to the transition from state legacy tests to the Smarter Balanced Assessment.
+- 1. School Performance Index (SPI) progress changes from baseline in student achievement on Connecticut's standardized assessments.

+PLEASE NOTE: SPI calculations may not be available for the 2015-16 school year due to the transition from state legacy tests to the Smarter Balanced Assessment.
 Therefore, 45% of an administrator's rating for Student Learning will be based on student growth and performance on locally-determined measures. - 2.
 SPI progress for student subgroups changes from baseline in student achievement for subgroups on Connecticut's standardized assessments.